Anbumani Ramadoss

-Anbumani Ramadoss is an Indian politician from Tamil Nadu, India.
-He rose to prominence as Vanniyar leader after 2010.
-He is a member of the Rajya Sabha, the upper house of the Parliament of India from Tamil Nadu.
-Anbumani was the Minister of Health and Family Welfare in the First Manmohan Singh ministry from (2004–2009) as a part of the UPA government.
+Dr. Anbumani Ramadoss (born 9 October 1968) is a Tamil politician from Tamil Nadu, India.
+He was a member of the Rajya Sabha, the upper house of the Parliament of India and was the Minister of Health and Family Welfare in the First Manmohan Singh ministry from (2004–2009) as a part of the UPA government.
 He was elected to the Lok Sabha, the lower house of the Parliament of India from Dharmapuri, Tamil Nadu.
-He is also the president of the Pattali Makkal Katchi.
+He is the president of the Pattali Makkal Katchi caste based party.

 Early life and education

-Anbumani was born on 9 October 1968 at Puducherry to S. Ramadoss and R. Saraswathi.
-S. Ramadoss was a physician by profession, who later founded the Pattali Makkal Katchi in 1989 in a agriculture based vanniyar family.
+Anbumani Ramadoss was born on 9 October 1968 at Puducherry to S. Ramadoss and R. Saraswathi.
+His father was a physician by profession and founded the Pattali Makkal Katchi in 1989.
 Anbumani completed his SSLC from Montfort Boys Higher Secondary School, Yercaud in 1984 and finished his higher secondary in 1986 from St. Ann's Higher Secondary School, Tindivanam.
 He completed his MBBS from Madras Medical College.
-He spent a year and a half stint serving as a medical practitioner at Nallalam, a small village near Tindivanam.
+He worked for a year and a half as a medical practitioner at Nallalam, a small village near Tindivanam.
 In 2003, Anbumani did a course on macro-economics from the London School of Economics.